schemar/TicTacToe/README.md

 In its current state, the contract can not be deleted or updated.
 Some managament should be included after the separation of concerns is done.
 It should allow to swap application logic or delete contracts (for authorized accounts only).

+### Libraries
+The code does not include any external libraries, be it via npm or EthPM.
+There are probably viable packages available, but as I am new to solidity, I don't have any experience with that, yet.

 ### Betting
 An extension to the current contract would be the option to play for ether.